The Story of the Lost Special: Synopsis

-This story concerns the baffling disappearance of a privately hired train (a special) from the London and West Coast Railway Company on its journey from Liverpool to London on 3 June 1890; besides the train crew of driver, fireman, and train guard the only passengers are two South Americans.
-The train is confirmed to have passed Kenyon Junction but never have reached Barton Moss.
-The only clues are the dead body of the engineer found along the train tracks past Kenyon Junction and a letter from the United States that purports to come from the train guard.
+This story concerns the baffling disappearance of a privately hired train (a special) from the London and North Western Railway Company on its journey from Liverpool to London on 3 June 1890; besides the engine driver, fireman, and guard, the only passengers are two South Americans.
+The train is confirmed to have passed Kenyon Junction but did not pass Barton Moss.
+The only clues are the dead body of the driver found along the line past Kenyon Junction and a letter from the United States that purports to come from the train guard.
 Authorities fail to discover any traces of the train.
 A letter to The Times by "an amateur reasoner of some celebrity at that date" is excerpted at one point:

 This proposition from "a recognized authority upon such matters" meets with heated opposition, although the objectors fail to supply any conceivable alternative.
 Nevertheless, the responsible authorities do not act on the proposal and the public never shows any interest in the matter, as a political scandal has already attracted their attention.

-Eight years later, a criminal called Herbert de Lernac, scheduled for execution in Marseilles, confesses to the crime.
-Under his command, a conspiracy of men had temporarily re-attached the side track leading to the abandoned mine Heartsease just long enough for the train to go down to the mine, then pulled the tracks back up before they could be discovered.
+Eight years later, a criminal called Herbert de Lernac, scheduled for execution in Marseille, confesses to the crime.
+Under his command, a conspiracy of men had temporarily re-connected the side track leading to the abandoned mine Heartsease just long enough for the train to go down to the mine, then pulled the rails back up before they could be discovered.
+The fireman and guard were involved but not the driver, whose death was caused after he fell from the train when the conspirators tried to overpower him.
 The objective of this crime was to eliminate the train's passenger, Monsieur Caratal; he carried incriminating documents and intended to present them in an 1890 trial in Paris.
 Doing so would have endangered several high-ranking officials, who hired Herbert to handle the matter.
 In his plot, Herbert used the services of an unnamed English ally, whom he describes as "one of the acutest brains in England" and as "a man with a considerable future before him" at the time of Herbert's confession in 1898.
 Herbert de Lernac also claims to have kept several incriminating papers which Caratal's bodyguard Eduardo Gomez threw out of a window of the train.
 He suppresses the names of his employers but threatens to reveal their names if he is not granted a pardon.
 The story does not reveal whether his blackmail succeeded in gaining him that pardon.